Apollo-Level2-Web-Dev/L2-B2-assignment-2/README.md

 6. **Coding Style:**
     - Consider using linting tools (e.g., ESLint) to enforce coding style and identify potential issues.
     - Ensure there are at least 10 commits in your GitHub repository.

+***Not following the specified API endpoint structure, naming conventions, and other instructions will result in a deduction of marks.***

 ### **Submission:**